aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ## Runtime processing

-Purple-frame handling runs immediately after indi-allsky opens the camera FITS and before dark-frame calibration, debayering, stacking, or ordinary FITS saving.
+Purple-frame handling runs immediately after indi-allsky opens the camera FITS and before dark-frame calibration, debayering, stacking, or standard FITS saving.
 This order is important because the detector and repair operate on the original RGGB parity layout.